varnishcache/varnish-cache/doc/README.WRITING_RST.rst

-While RST supports a great deal of flexibility for adornments of titles and section headers, we should adhere to a consistent style to avoid breaking the document structure unintentially.
+While RST supports a great deal of flexibility for adornments of titles and section headers, we should adhere to a consistent style to avoid breaking the document structure unintentionally.

 Within the Varnish-Cache project, we should use these characters: